 Article by Bereavement Counsellor and Hypnotherapist Clare Gilsenan

 Society often treats death as the final taboo, yet at some point all of us have to deal with the loss of someone we love.
-On the Hoffman Process one of the most common issues we help with is unmourned loss because, in a society which admires a stiff upper lip, so few of us are allowed to fully express heartbreak when it happens.
-Clare Gilsenan, who heads up the Hoffman Enrolment team, has worked for many years as a Bereavement Therapist for both adults and children.
+On the Hoffman Process, one of the most common issues we help with is unmourned loss because – in a society which admires a stiff upper lip – so few of us are allowed to fully express heartbreak when it happens.
+Clare Gilsenan has worked for many years as a Bereavement Therapist for both adults and children.
 Drawing also on training in Solution Focused Hypnotherapy, EFT, NLP and EMDR, she suggests ways to come to terms with grief and loss in a variety of circumstances, whether that’s your own or someone else’s.

-After this shock his life pretty much fell to pieces as he felt guilty and responsible for his mother’s death.
+After this shock Freddie’s life pretty much fell to pieces, as he felt guilty and responsible for his mother’s death.
 What if they hadn’t argued, would she still be alive today?
-He continued to punish himself thinking he’d contributed to her suicide and withdrew from anything that gave him pleasure.
+He continued to punish himself by thinking he’d contributed to her suicide, and withdrew from anything that gave him pleasure.
 How could he continue to enjoy himself after the suffering his mother had gone through?

 But who to turn to?

 The solution came from family and friends.
 As both Freddie and Mary discovered, the natural process of grief can move forward much faster with trusted outside support which allows the loss of a loved one or close friend to be accepted rather than denied.

 Phases of Grief